aznxluvlyguy4u/wiki1/Data import in CurrentRMS.md

 https://oceanpremium-staging.current-rms.com/imports/new?rp=/admin

-- Import csv's in the following order:
+- IMPORTANT - Import csv's **in the order documented on this page**

 **Notes:**
 For all following imports, make sure you unselect the ID column, because the ID fields will be regenerated every time